Major Code BA1909

 The HTC program in history offers exceptional students the opportunity to develop a sophisticated understanding of the historical discipline through a combination of lecture courses, one-on-one tutorials with faculty members, and guided research on topics they choose for their junior composition project and senior thesis.
 The discipline of history comprises diverse philosophies and methodologies, while the chronological and geographical scope of history presents various challenges to interpretation.
 The HTC program, therefore, encourages diversity even as it allows students freedom in shaping their studies around their interests.
 Doing research and writing essays introduce students to the professional expectations and ethical practices of the discipoine.
 Through their creative work as historians, students are prepared for graduate study or professional careers that demand critical analysis, synthesis, and communication.
 Graduates received a degree of Bachelor of Arts in History from the Honors Tutorial College.

-Students are required to complete eight tutorials within the College of Arts and Sciences, History Department, including two devoted to the thesis for a minimum of 3 and a maximum of 6 credit hours each.
+Students are required to complete eight tutorials within the College of Arts and Sciences, History Department.
+Tutorials in the first, second, and third years will be 3 credit hours each.
+Two tutorials in the senior year, devoted to the thesis, will be between 3 and 9 credit hours each.
 In addition to the tutorials, the student must complete the Tier I English requirement, including HIST 3111J; two years of a foreign language; two introductory history courses, and 10 history courses above HIST 2999; seven non-history Arts and Sciences courses; and an appropriate number of approved electives.
 Internships and/or study abroad may be included within the program with special permission from the director of studies (credit will only be given once).
 Honors Tutorial students take a minimum of 15 hours per semester, except in the last semester, when the minimum is 12.

 Advising and Monitoring